Pharmacy - Baystate Health

 Resolve drug distribution-related issues

-Cover assigned shifts as determined by departmental needs
+Cover standard weekend rotations and other assigned shifts as determined by departmental needs

 Ensure adherence to Joint Commission standard